-Namibians have a somewhat relaxes attitude to dress codes.
+Namibians have a somewhat relaxed attitude to dress codes.
 A jacket and tie are very unusual.
 In fact, long trousers and a shirt with buttons are often quite adequate for a formal occasion or work wear.
 A pair of sensible shoes, jeans, and a t-shirt is recommended.

-During the day it is generally hot, so pack lightweight loose-fitting clothes in natural fabrics, such linen or cotton, that will keep you cool and are easy to wash and dry.
+During the day it is generally hot, so pack lightweight loose-fitting clothes in natural fabrics, such as linen or cotton, that will keep you cool and are easy to wash and dry.

 Long-sleeved shirts and long trousers will protect you against mosquitoes at night.